If you have noisy neighbours, there are five options available to you.

 Don't do doing washing or vacuuming in the middle of the night.
 Remember just because you are awake doesn't mean everyone is.

-It may also help the to reduce the noise if you site household equipment such as washing machines, dish washers away from partition walls or place them on a carpet or rubber mat to reduce vibration.
+It may also help to reduce noise if you site household equipment such as washing machines, dish washers away from partition walls or place them on a carpet or rubber mat to reduce vibration.

 Consider mowing the lawn and using garden power tools at a reasonable time - not early morning or late evening when the noise could be most annoying.